 Financial support was provided by the National Park Service and the Yellowstone Park Foundation.

 Treanor, John J.; Geremia, Chris; Ballou, Michael A.; Keisler, Duane H.; White, Patrick J.; Cox, John J.; and Crowley, Phillip H., "Maintenance of Brucellosis in Yellowstone Bison: Linking Seasonal Food Resources, Host-Pathogen Interaction, and Life-History Trade-Offs" (2015).
 Biology Faculty Publications.
-Paper 100.
+100.